 Nothing contained herein shall be construed to create any employment, partnership, joint venture or co-ownership relationship between the Parties, and Contractor shall not by any action allow any presumption to arise that a relationship of partnership exists between the Parties.
 Contractor also acknowledges that the Participating Agencies are not required by this Agreement to deliver Recyclable Materials to the Facility and are free to market them directly and independently of the WPWMA.

-SB 1383 Procurement of Recovered Organic Waste Products
+SB1383 Procurement of Recovered Organic Waste Products

-Notwithstanding the foregoing, Contractor shall, for the Term of the Agreement, meet the annual ROWP Procurement Target for each Member Agency as defined by California Code of Regulations Title 14, Division 7, Chapter 12, pursuant to the terms in Exhibit Q.
+Notwithstanding the foregoing, Contractor shall, for the Term of the Agreement and without additional charge to the Participating Agencies, meet the annual ROWP Procurement Target, as defined by California Code of Regulations Title 14, Division 7, Chapter 12, pursuant to the terms in Exhibit Q, for each Participating Agency that has an active flow commitment agreement with the WPWMA with the Member Agencies receiving first priority for compliance with the ROWP Procurement Target.

 Permits